 Tachykinins, such as substance P, play an important role in emesis, as well as in pain and a variety of inflammatory conditions.
 These neurotransmitters are 11–amino acid molecules that bind to specific receptors.
 Substance P binds to the neurokinin type 1, or NK1, receptor.

 Several NK1 receptor antagonists have been synthesized and used both preclinically and in clinical trials in patients receiving cancer chemotherapy.
 Results indicate that these agents are effective against a broad range of causes of emesis, particularly delayed emesis.
 The oral agent aprepitant and its intravenous prodrug fosaprepitant have been approved for clinical use.
-Clinical trials of netupitant and rolapitant are also in progress, with results from a large phase III trial of netupitant reported in early 2014.
+Clinical trials of netupitant and rolapitant have recently been completed.
+Phase III clinical trials of netupitant and rolapitant have been reported in 2014.